juks/iso-8583-socket-queue/README.md

 Each message consists of three parts: the MTI (Message Type Indicator), Binary Mask (lists the fields, being sent) and the fields values.
 You may find more detailed sytax description on Wiki page https://en.wikipedia.org/wiki/ISO_8583

 ## HTTP JSON Service
 SocketQueue understands the ISO 8583 transactions, sent as JSON arrays.
-It converts them to ISO 8583 string, pads the values where necessary and sends to upstream.
-The ISO host responses are converted back to JSON and sent back to client as JSON array.
+Each valid message is converted to ISO 8583 string, values are padded where necessary.
+The message then goes to ISO host.
+The ISO host responses are converted back to JSON arrays and sent back to clients.

 To run the HTTP server use _--listenHttpPort_ option with the port number to listen on.